 These messages support the exchange of text information between ATSUs.
 A communicator (usually a person, but a computer or application process is also permitted) in one ATSU can send a free text message to a functional address at another ATSU.
 Typical functional addresses could be an area supervisor or an ATC sector.
 If further EMG or MIS messages are transmitted in response to a previously received EMG or MIS, the later messages shall include the original message identifier within field 3 of the AFTN header.
 The EMG shall have an AFTN emergency priority (SS).

-Track Definition Message.

-The TD is generated and disseminated to all affected ATSUs.
-It is also sent to Airline Operational Control (AOC) Centres where it is used for flight planning purposes.
-This message contains in a structure text format, the track definition and the time when it is active.

 Surveillance data transfer messages.

 The ADS message is used to transfer data contained within an ADS-C report including optional ADS-C groups to an adjacent ATSU.

-The ADS message contains a text field – the ADS-C data field which contains information from the ADS-C report in its original hexadecimal format.
+The ADS message contains a text field – the ADS-C data field – which contains information from the ADS-C report in its original hexadecimal format.
 The ADS-C data field consists of the text that immediately follows the “ADS” IMI (but excluding the 4 character CRC) within the application data portion of the ADS-C report.

 The following example shows an encoded ACARS ADS-C report – as it would be received by an ATSU – as well as an example of what information from this report would be transferred into the corresponding ADS-C data field.
 The ATSU receiving the AIDC ADS message simply decodes the ADS-C data field and extracts the data that is required by the ATSU.